Static routing¶

 General concept¶

-Routing is the process of “giving directions” to IP-packages.
-Routing is (normally, exclusively in the context of Binero clouds implementation) done based on destination.
-There are who key parameters:
+Routing is, in the context of Binero clouds implementation, done based on destination.

 The destination IP

 The routers will use their default route (if present).
-This would normally point upstream to the internet so effectively the package would get lost in an upstream router that does not route private networks and would drop the package.
+This would normally point upstream to the internet so effectively the packet would get lost in an upstream router that does not route private networks and would drop the packet.

-If there is no default route, the package would get “black holed” (that is, dropped).
+If there is no default route, the packet would get dropped.

 Note

-The next-hop of a routing entry will need to be reachable and on a common network (that is a network to which both the sending and receiving router are connected).
 Routing cannot rely on routing to reach a gateway, all gateways need to be directly accessible.
-A link-network is commonly use for this (but any subnet will suffice so long as the routers are both connected to it), see our Routing between networks for more information.
+A link-network is commonly use for this (but any subnet will suffice when the routers are both connected to it), see our Routing between networks for more information.

 Working with static routes¶